Ahron4/Mad-Libs-Solution/README.md

   <p>Your time machine malfunctions, and a (HISTORICAL FIGURE) steals your homework escaping to (PLACE)!
   Armed with a (OBJECT), you chase them through time, dodging (PLURAL NOUN) and a (ADJECTIVE 1) dinosaur trying to (VERB) you.
   You finally catch the thief at (EVENT IN TIME) and grab your homework just time.
-  Back in class, your teacher, (SILLY NAME), says, "That's the most $(ADJECTIVE 2) excuse ever!"
-But hey, you got an A!p> `;
+  Back in class, your teacher, (SILLY NAME), says, "That's the most (ADJECTIVE 2) excuse ever!"
+But hey, you got an A!</p>
+  `;
   ```
 - In the else statement paste in the following: